roblaing/erlang_mooc/README.md

 The quip <q>fake it till you make it</q> is often used here.
 Without a stub to fool the compiler, we can't proceed with test-driven development.

-All we want at this is stage is something with the same names and arity as our functions in our <em>wish list</em> whose return values are of the correct type (typically a hard-coded return value to give usually a wrong answer).
+All we want at this is stage is something with the same names and arities as our functions in our <em>wish list</em> whose return values are of the correct type (typically hard-coded return values to give usually a wrong answer).

 Warnings about variables in the header that are not used in the body are fine, in fact a handy reminder this is just work in progress.